Pulled Pork Nachos

 Okay, back to nachos.
 The rest of the ingredients are straightforward enough.
 Use any type of cheese you’d like.
 Just use freshly shredded cheese for optimal melting!

 I’ll add that the pulled pork I used was cooked and broiled with lots of sauce and flavor.
 If you’re using another pulled pork that’s on the dry side, you may want to mix it with a bit of bbq sauce before adding to the nachos.
+You could also use my shredded BBQ chicken thighs instead of pork.

 Other than that, I think you should be good to go.
 I added diced red onion and jalapeño slices on top of my nachos, but that’s totes optional.
 Let me know if you get creative or make modifications we should know about by leaving a comment or sharing a photo in my free-to-join Facebook group.